ibexa/documentation-developer/docs/content_management/content_management_api/section_api.md

 ---
-description: PHP API enables you to create Sections, assign content to them as well as get various information about the Section.
+description: PHP API enables you to create Sections, assign content to them, and get various information about the Section.
 ---

 # Section API